Robin Lehner: Goaltending style

 Compared to other NHL goalies, sportswriters have commented on Lehner's lack of movement in front of the net during games.
 Lehner has attributed this decision both to his large size, which allows him to cover more of the net even without moving, and to the injuries that he received as a younger goaltender employing a more traditional butterfly style.
 In order to limit unnecessary movement in front of the ice, Lehner uses a technique that he calls "calculated cheating": before games, he will watch videos of opposing skaters in search of any visual cues that they frequently employ before shooting.
 On the ice, he will look for these cues and will move into position only when he believes that one of these players is about to shoot.
 Another change that Lehner has made to his goaltending style is in moving closer to the back of the net rather than playing far in front of the crease.
 He began this move upon joining the Islanders, and believes that staying closer to the net allows him to utilize his body more effectively when blocking shots.

 Lehner is critical of what he considers to be the "mechanical" nature of modern goaltending, wherein goaltenders will employ the same positions for each type of save.
-Instead, he prefers to improvize where possible, either by falling on his side to block the puck with his leg pads or by swatting the puck away with his glove hand.
+Instead, he prefers to improvise where possible, either by falling on his side to block the puck with his leg pads or by swatting the puck away with his glove hand.
 Listed at 240 lbs on the NHL website, Lehner has made an effort to lose weight over his hockey career, both to increase his speed on the ice and to limit injuries.